 - Larger capacity

-- Purchase a Zoom Webinar license (pricing below)
+Purchase a Zoom Webinar License for larger capacities

 - Send an email request to email@example.com